jleonardolemos/alien-invasion/README.md

 ## RoadMap

+- [x] Add a requirements.txt
+- [x] Add a Pub/Sub feature in order to decouple the classes
 - [ ] Add some static analysis
 - [ ] Add tests
 - [ ] Add a CI pipeline